 The Italian regions of the north are not as much dependent on pasta like the rest of Italy.
 Especially Piemonte, Lombardia and Veneto produce big quantities of rice and corn, which ground makes polenta, so people have a more diversified diet.

 The regions north of the Appennines, starting with Emilia Romagna, are fresh pasta territory.
-Because of the favorable climate soft wheat is grown.
+Because of the damp climate soft wheat is grown.
 So homemade pasta made from flour is popular.
 It has fewer proteins, but when mixed with eggs becomes nourishing... and more expensive.
 Homemade fresh pasta cannot be kept too long.
-So it's generally made and cooked the same day, after some drying time.
+So it's generally made and cooked the same day.

 My mother didn't use a pasta machine.
 She worked the dough in a large sheet (sfoglia in Italian) using a roller pin.
-Then she walked to her bedroom with the sfoglia rolled up, She had already laid a tablecloth on the bed and she unrolled the sfoglia on top to dry.
-That was the best place and the best way she could think of.
+Then she walked to her bedroom with the sfoglia rolled up.
+She had already laid a tablecloth on the bed and she unrolled the sfoglia on top to dry.

 You can find egg pasta from industrial manufactures like Barilla and De Cecco made from durum wheat semolina or a mix with flour.
-They have a longer shelf life.
+They have a longer shelf life, only don’t expect the same quality of homemade.

 Fresh Homemade pasta is especially popular in ribbons shapes.
 Most used pasta shapes are fettuccine.
 "Fettuccia", singular, means ribbon in Italian, "fettuccine", plural is diminutive, in English "little ribbons".
 These pasta shapes are generally associated with a rich thick sauce like in fettuccine alla papalina, fettuccine alla panna and fettuccine alla ciociara.